jonnonz1/nz-statute-book/acts/public/2022/pae-ora-healthy-futures-act-2022.md

 ### Subpart 7 — Ministerial powers

 ### 61 Minister may appoint Crown observers
-(1) The Minister may make an appointment under this section if— (a) the Minister considers it desirable for the purpose of assisting in improving the performance of Health New Zealand or the Māori Health Authority; and
+(1) The Minister may make an appointment under this section if the Minister considers it desirable for the purpose of assisting in improving the performance of Health New Zealand.
-  (b) in the case of an appointment to the Māori Health Authority, the Hauora Māori Advisory Committee is consulted.
 (2) The Minister may—
-  (a) appoint 1 or more persons to be a Crown observer of Health New Zealand or the Māori Health Authority (as the case may be); and
-  (b) require the Crown observer to attend—
+  (a) appoint 1 or more persons to be a Crown observer of Health New Zealand; and (b) require the Crown observer to attend—
     (i) any board meeting or board committee meeting of the health entity; or (ii) any executive level meeting of the health entity at a national or regional level.